idealfoxman0830/background_keychain/README.md

 # Reading from Keychain in the background

-This is an iOS demo app that checks if it's required to set access access level (`kSecAttrAccessible`) when **reading** from keychain.
+This is an iOS demo app that reads from Keychain while being in the background.

 Here is how it works: